tkn-tub/ns3-gym/doc/tutorial/source/tweaking.rst

     std::cout << "The value of x is " << x << std::endl;
     ...
   }
-@end verbatim

 You could even use the logging module to add a little structure to your solution.
 There are many well-known problems generated by such approaches and so we have provided a generic event tracing subsystem to address the issues we thought were important.

-The basic goals of the @command{ns-3} tracing system are:
+The basic goals of the |ns3| tracing system are:

-@itemize @bullet
-@item For basic tasks, the tracing system should allow the user to generate standard tracing for popular tracing sources, and to customize which objects generate the tracing;
+* For basic tasks, the tracing system should allow the user to generate standard tracing for popular tracing sources, and to customize which objects generate the tracing;
-@item Intermediate users must be able to extend the tracing system to modify the output format generated, or to insert new tracing sources, without modifying the core of the simulator;
+* Intermediate users must be able to extend the tracing system to modify the output format generated, or to insert new tracing sources, without modifying the core of the simulator;
-@item Advanced users can modify the simulator core to add new tracing sources and sinks.
+* Advanced users can modify the simulator core to add new tracing sources and sinks.
-@end itemize

-The @command{ns-3} tracing system is built on the concepts of independent tracing sources and tracing sinks, and a uniform mechanism for connecting sources to sinks.
+The |ns3| tracing system is built on the concepts of independent tracing sources and tracing sinks, and a uniform mechanism for connecting sources to sinks.
 Trace sources are entities that can signal events that happen in a simulation and provide access to interesting underlying data.
 For example, a trace source could indicate when a packet is received by a net device and provide access to the packet contents for interested trace sinks.

-Trace sources are not useful by themselves, they must be ``connected'' to other pieces of code that actually do something useful with the information provided by the sink.
+Trace sources are not useful by themselves, they must be "connected" to other pieces of code that actually do something useful with the information provided by the sink.
 Trace sinks are consumers of the events and data provided by the trace sources.
 For example, one could create a trace sink